Archx0Mas/Archx0Mas.github.io/_posts/2025-07-15-investing.md

 The Approach I Took: Save & Invest

 Your income is the key.
-What you earn annually should work for you — through investments that generate passive income.
+What you earn annually should work for you, through investments that generate passive income.

 Let’s take an example: if you earn $60K a year (or $5K/month), will you spend it all or invest a portion of it?

 Personally, I went hardcore with saving — up to 85% of my income.
 Yes, it’s mentally tough, but the results are worth it.
 You’ve heard the phrase: “No pain, no gain.”
-It applies here — not physically, but financially and mentally.
+It applies here,not physically, but financially and mentally.

 Ask yourself as a young person: What will you do with your money if you just save it?
-Saving alone doesn’t protect your money from inflation, which erodes its value over time.
+Saving alone doesn’t protect your money from inflation, which decreases its value over time.

 How I Started Investing at 24